WFRT/verif/README.rst

 Installation Instructions
 -------------------------

-Download the source code of the prototype version: https://github.com/WFRT/verif/releases/.
+Download the source code of the latest version: https://github.com/WFRT/verif/releases/.
 Unzip the file and navigate into the extracted folder. ``verif`` requires python as well as the python packages numpy, scipy, and matplotlib.
 The python package basemap is optional, but provide a background map when verification scores are plotted on a map.
 NetCDF4/HDF5 is not required, but will make